"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 In late 2023, Bartlett was diagnosed with ADHD after brain scans with Dr. Daniel Amen.
 The diagnosis explained what he'd struggled to articulate for years.

 "I failed at school," he's admitted.
-"I struggled to pay attention in any lesson that I was not interested in.
-This meant that I spent a lot of school life in the exclusion unit, in detention, or on report cards, before being expelled and then unexpelled."
+"I struggled to pay attention in any lesson that I was not interested in."

-The ADHD-Type 3 combination creates a particular intensity.
-The ADHD brain craves stimulation and struggles with sustained attention on unstimulating tasks.
-The Type 3 psychology channels that energy toward achievement and external validation.
-Together, they produce someone who can hyperfocus on building empires but finds it nearly impossible to sit still once one is built.
+The ADHD-Type 3 combination produces a particular intensity.
+The ADHD brain craves stimulation and struggles with sustained attention on anything unstimulating; the Type 3 psychology channels that energy toward achievement and external validation.
+Together they make someone who can hyperfocus on building empires and can't sit still once one is built.

 Since his diagnosis, Bartlett has reframed the condition entirely.
 He's become "more productive, more focused and more ambitious," he says, because he now believes he has "a really powerful gift" and better understands how to deploy it.

 He's said he'd rather experience pain than take medication for his ADHD.
-The choice reflects both his distrust of easy solutions and the Type 3 belief that willpower should conquer everything.
+Not just distrust of pharmaceuticals — it's a Type 3 who still believes, somewhere underneath all that self-awareness, that willpower should be enough to outrun his own wiring.

 The Confessional Achiever